-Trust-based working time places the trust of employers in their employees at the forefront.
-Continuous monitoring does not take place.
-Nevertheless, working time must be recorded and logged.
+Trust-based working time emphasizes the trust of employers in their employees.
+There is no continuous monitoring.
+Nevertheless, working time must be recorded and documented.
 This only works with a modern working time recording method.
-The timecard provides the right solution.
+The timecard provides the right method for this.
 In this article, you can find out what else needs to be considered with trust-based working hours.

 What is trust-based working time?

-Trust-based working time gives employees the confidence to organize their working time themselves and to record it correctly.
-Employees can therefore decide for themselves when they start work and when they finish.
-The only requirement for trust-based working hours is to adhere to the specific working hours per day, week or month.
+Trust-based working time gives employees the confidence to organize their working hours themselves and to record them correctly.
+Employees can therefore decide for themselves when they start and finish work.
+The only requirement for trust-based working time is to adhere to the specific working hours for the day, week or month.

-Employees must fulfill the contractually agreed working hours.
-In a full-time position with an eight-hour shift, for example, employees have to work eight hours a day.
+Employees must fulfill the contractually stipulated working hours.
+In a full-time position with an eight-hour shift, for example, employees must work eight hours a day.
 However, it is up to them when they do this.

 There is no direct legal basis for trust-based working hours.
-The regulations for this should therefore be set out in as much detail as possible either in the works agreement or in the employment contract.
+The regulations should therefore be set out in as much detail as possible, either in the works agreement or in the employment contract.
 It is also possible to agree trust-based working hours verbally.
-However, proof is then missing.
-This can be helpful if misunderstandings or problems arise between employer and employee.
+However, there is then no proof.
+This can be helpful in the event of misunderstandings or problems between employer and employee.

-The working time model of trust-based working hours offers the highest degree of flexibility.
+The trust-based working time model offers the highest degree of flexibility.
 This ensures a high level of employee loyalty and provides creative options.
 For example, it is possible to react quickly if orders have to be completed early or employees are absent.

 Advantages of trust-based working hours

 Trust-based working hours generally have a positive effect on employee satisfaction and employee loyalty.
-This is because the work-life balance is becoming increasingly important to employees.
+This is due to the fact that work-life balance is becoming increasingly important to employees.

 Less control and freedom to organize work promotes productivity.
-If employees can complete tasks the way they like to do them, this usually produces better results.
-An increase in quality is therefore definitely possible if trust-based working hours are introduced.
+When employees can complete tasks the way they want to, this usually produces better results.
+An increase in quality is therefore definitely possible when trust-based working hours are introduced.

 In principle, trust-based working hours are a fair trade-off: employers give their employees trust and freedom.
 In return, employees are more motivated and perform better.

-Improving the work-life balance through trust-based working hours also reduces absenteeism.
-Employees can organize personal appointments better and do not have to take an unnecessary day off.
-There are also generally fewer sick days when working on a trust-based basis.
+The improved work-life balance achieved through trust-based working hours also reduces absenteeism.
+Employees can organize personal appointments better and do not have to take unnecessary days off.
+There are also generally fewer sick days when working on trust-based working hours.

 A flexible working time model such as trust-based working hours makes a company more attractive to applicants.
 This can be a decisive advantage, especially with regard to the shortage of skilled workers.